 For example, if your competitor has a radio ad, call the radio station and get a rate card.
 If you saw them in a local publication or newspaper, call and get the advertising rates.

 With this, you can begin to compare the various marketing costs to your budget and narrow down some strategy options.

 Keep in mind; these prices are not going to include any set up, design, printing costs, postage, or other ancillary expenses.

 So it’s important to perform your due diligence and know the total costs and compare it against your budget to help in the decision-making process.

 Now it’s almost time to start marketing!
 But first, we need to make sure you have a foundation to start from.

 An effective marketing strategy should consist of a healthy balance across as many mediums as relevant for your business over a consistent period of time.

-With marketing, your going to have fixed costs and recurring costs.
+With marketing, you are going to have fixed costs and recurring costs.
 For example, a website is a fixed cost.
 Once a website is up and running, there won’t be any hefty additional costs.
-Yes you have to pay for hosting and domain renewal, but those are very minimal costs.
+Yes, you have to pay for hosting and domain renewal, but those are very minimal costs.